FarronF/limerick-council-meetings/meetings/2017/09/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 17th July 2017.md

 **REPLY**:

-The Council in May 2016 requested Limerick Twenty Thirty Strategic Development--- 6
+The Council in May 2016 requested Limerick Twenty Thirty Strategic Development
+---
+6

 DAC (then LCO Enterprise Development Company) to prepare design frameworks